greatfog/fromkin52/README.md

 ## Racially restrictive real estate covenants

 Property deeds and real estate covenants govern restrictions on the use of property.
 During the early to mid-twentieth century, these documents were often used to prevent people who were not white from buying property in certain areas.[^1]

+The covenant pictured here is from the Lloyd Barbee Papers in the UWM Archives.
+This covenant, dated June 1940, restricts occupancy to white people, but makes an exception for "domestic servants domiciled with an owner or tenant."
+Such a clause not only restricts ownership, but assigns an "acceptable" role for non-whites who enter the neighborhood.
 <param ve-image
        manifest="https://cdm17272.contentdm.oclc.org/iiif/info/march/1499/manifest.json">